-delivery of obligation under a number of Government and stakeholder contracts and agreements as regulated by the Charity Commissioner and to international standards The executive function operates supports the Board and its sub-committees under the Constitution and associated scheme of delegations to the Chief Executive to support and accreditations relevant to the heritage sector.
+The Executive function operates and supports the Board and its sub-committees under the Constitution and the associated scheme of delegations to the Chief Executive, to support delivery of obligations under a number of Government and stakeholder contracts and agreements as regulated by the Charity Commissioner and to international standards and accreditations relevant to the heritage sector.
 The function includes administration and communications support to the Board.